chinglamchoi/GameOfLife/README.md

 # GameOfLife
-An equilibrium of life and death, developed by Ching Lam Choi and Marcus Pang.
+An equilibrium of life and death, developed by Ching Lam Choi, Marcus Pang.